tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 ## No dependency hell
 A project that I got stuck on when working with Airflow was that of upgrading from Airflow 1.x to Airflow 2.x.
 I was stuck on that project for more than a month.
-Now of course, the project was a lot more complicated that simply upgrading Airflow.
+Now of course, the project was a lot more complicated than simply upgrading Airflow.
 It also included upgrading the Python version from 3.6 to 3.9.
 Given that it was a fairly large legacy project, I still take pride in the fact that I kept chipping away at it little by little and eventually got everything working.